jckim014/cs361/README.md

 The microservice will return that password string through a Python socket.

 ### How to request:
-Write/build a Python socket client to send a generic request to the server (content doesn't matter, any request will suffice).
+Write/build a Python socket client to send a generic request to the server (content doesn't matter, any socket request will suffice).

 ### Example Call:
 ```